gliluaume/DbApi/README.md

 Provides main classes.

 #### LambdaDataReader
 Allows retrieving generic collection from a query using IDataReader and DataReflectionReader.
+Is ```csharp IDisposable```, manages DBMS connection and resources disposing.

 #### DataReflectionReader
 Instanciate object mapping public properties witch DbAttribute value equals query field name.
 Uses a ```csharp Dictionary<string, PropertyInfo>``` as a cache for performance reasons (reflection may be dramatically slow).